 Last section added by Ross

 Now there is plenty of pedigree software out there and having used most of them at some time I must admit that they make life easy, personally I use Breeders Assistant which I find to be really good.
-Now the only problem with pedigree software is that it cost money, fair enough really but as we know cat breeding is already an expensive hobby so for some people the cost of pedigree software is too much.
+Now the only problem with pedigree software is that it costs money, fair enough really but as we know cat breeding is already an expensive hobby so for some people the cost of pedigree software is too much.
 Not to worry though as I have put together a couple of pedigree templates made in word that you can download free of charge.

 I have added two downloads, one is the basic five generation pedigree and the other is also a five generation pedigree but has all the extras such as photo of kitten, photos of sire and dam, website address and breeders logo.
 All the fields are completely editable and with a very basic understanding of Word you should be fine.
 If you run into problems then feel free to contact me.
 Download the pedigree templates just click on either of the Word logos, you can contact me through the comments section below if you need help.